Percy Buck: Musical compositions

 Buck composed a number of hymn tunes - fourteen of them were included in the 1916 edition of Hymns Ancient and Modern - most notably Gonfalon Royal, written in 1913 as a setting for the Christian hymn "The Royal Banners Forward Go", to be sung at Harrow School (Gonfalon is a Norman word for a banner).
+His Songs of the Holy Child, a collection of nine choral pieces, has been recorded by the Sheldon Consort, along with other anthems and the organ chorale prelude In Dulci Jubilo, performed by David Bednall.

 Writings

 He is possibly best remembered today for his writing and editing.
 He edited The English Psalter (London, 1925) with Charles Macpherson.
 The Oxford Song Book of English national and folk songs for schools was issued in 1929, followed by The Oxford Nursery Song Book in 1934.
 His books include The Scope of Music (1924, derived from the Cramb lectures he delivered in Glasgow the previous year), and Psychology for Musicians (1944), written long before the subject became fashionable in the 1960s.
 He was on the editorial board for OUP's Tudor Church Music and revised the first two volumes of the Oxford History of Music (1929 and 1932), also contributing a new introductory volume (1929).